Run, Then Think

 She translated.

 What she did not know.
 Almost everything else.
 Whether Saroya was dangerous.
 Whether Saroya was, in fact, kind, in the slightly terrible way that competent older women in good coats can be kind to younger women they intend to recruit.
 Whether the we in the ones of us who can recognize it was a club, a guild, a profession, a religion, a cartel, a family, or some new noun Iyla did not yet have.
 Whether the door on page forty-seven had been drawn for her, specifically, or for the next reader, generically, and she had merely been the next reader.
-Whether being on someone else's map was, in this case, the kind of being-on-a-map where the cartographer wished you well, or the kind where the cartographer was deciding how much of you would fit on the page.
+Whether being on someone else's map was the kind where the cartographer wished you well, or the kind where the cartographer was deciding how much of you would fit on the page.

 One.
 I do not run from a thing until I have named what I am running from.
 Running is a tool.
 It is not a posture.